JiriSlof/KnowledgeBase/MS System Center.md

 ## Downgrading Versions and Editions
 *TO BE DEFINED*

-## Step-Ups
+## Step-Up License
-Customers who have System Center Standard Server ML Core licenses with active Software ssurance may purchase Step-Up licenses to move to System Center Datacenter Server ML Core licenses.
+- Customers who have System Center Standard Server ML Core licenses with active Software ssurance may purchase Step-Up licenses to move to System Center Datacenter Server ML Core licenses.
-The Step-Up license is priced at the difference in price of the two licenses and SA.
+- The Step-Up license is priced at the difference in price of the two licenses and SA.

 ## Licensing Virtual Machines (VMs) / Containers
 - Microsoft System Center Standard license